lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-5. First is to check whether there is work to be done.
-When running synchronously (!runningAsync) if there is a request in progress, then enter the stage to wait for results.
-When running asynchronously, check to see if a result is ready, then enter the stage and wait for the result (which will be a short wait).
+5. First a check is made to see if there is work to be done.
+When running synchronously (!runningAsync) and if there is a request in progress, then enter the stage to wait for results.
+When running asynchronously, a check is made to see if a result is ready, then the stage is entered to wait for the result (which will be a short wait).

 ```Cpp
 						if ((!runningAsync && VehicleAttribs.requestsInProcess()) || VehicleAttribs.resultIsReady()) {